 You can choose from a variety of Vulcan models if you choose to go for this mechanical gaming keyboard.

 The Vulcan 120 is really popular, and comes with a detachable wrist rest to set it apart from the lower-priced Vulcan 100 model.
 You also have the Vulcan 80 model that comes without the backlights and media controls that make the 120 so enjoyable.
-On the opposite end of the spectrum, you have the Vulcans 121 and 122 which are relatively later releases.
+At the opposite end of the spectrum, you have the Vulcans 121 and 122 which are relatively later releases.
 The 121 is designed with a black anodized aluminum finish, while the Vulcan 122 is designed with a white paint finish.

 What do you do if your budget doesn’t permit you much leeway in terms of getting a good mechanical gaming keyoard?
 You can either cry and feel sorry for yourself or you can decide to look harder for a budget keyboard that delivers great value for price even without the help of premium features.